robertwenner/comics/doc/outputs.md

 * `height`: map of language to height of the image in pixels.

-* `width`: map of langugae to width of the image in pixels.
+* `width`: map of language to width of the image in pixels.

 ### `Comic::Out::QrCode`